sharovik/wt/README.md

 Display or not the files which needs to be covered by features annotation.
 Default is: `false`

 ## Supported languages
-Currently, the application supports all languages where it's possible to define the annotations like `#@featureType test` or `//@featureType test` or even `/* @featureType test */`
+Currently, the application supports all languages where it's possible to define the annotations like `#@featureType test` or `//@featureType test` or even `/* @featureType test */`!

+### Code analysis
-Based on file extension which you define in `fileExt`, the application will run not only the check for `@featureType` annotation, but the code analyse for potential touched places.
+Based on file extension which you define in `fileExt`, the application will run not only the check for `@featureType` annotation, but the code analyse for search of other potential touched places.
-The code analyse currently works only for `.php` extension, so for the code analysis based on your custom extension you might need to define your own code analyser.
-See example: `analysis/php.go`.
+The code analyse currently works only for `.php` extension.

 ## Supported platforms
 You can find this information in [`Supported OS` section of project build documentation](documentation/build.md).